← All workflows

 How does CaseMark handle attorney-client privileged material?

-Can I use this for ongoing incidents or only closed investigations?
+Can I use this for regulator-facing communications?

-How accurate is the breach chronology?
+How accurate is the incident chronology?

 Related